larryhastings/appeal/README.md

 any command functions.

 On the flip side of this coin, Appeal also supports *subcommands*.
-This is often supported by command-line parsing libraries, though it's rarely-used in practice.
+This is a common feature of command-line parsing libraries, though it's rarely-used in practice.
 The idea is, your command can *itself* be followed by another command.